openedx/paragon/docs/decisions/0019-scaling-styles-with-design-tokens.rst

 Currently, Paragon recommends theme authors to create a theme package such as ``@edx/brand-openedx`` (`Github <https://github.com/openedx/brand-openedx>`__) and ``@edx/brand-edx.org`` (`Github <https://github.com/edx/brand-edx.org>`__).

 While the migration from SCSS variables to CSS variables is a breaking change for theme authors, we have tried to mitigate this by keeping the existing SCSS variables but defining them such that their values refer to the new CSS variables.
-Because SCSS can't evaluate the CSS variable at runtime, it utilizes the CSS variable in the resulting output CSS used in the browser.
+Because SCSS can't evaluate the CSS variables at runtime, it utilizes the CSS variable in the resulting output CSS used in the browser.

 Currently, theme authors largely modify SCSS variables from core Paragon by creating a ``_variables.scss`` file and importing it *after* the core Paragon SCSS styles in consuming applications (e.g., micro-frontends).
 Doing so, SCSS will override the original variables' values defined by core Paragon with the new SCSS from the ``@edx/brand`` theme.